burgess-lab-tamu/Backbone-Matching-BM/README.md

 precise-alignment: assume a hot loop of length k, overlay this loop with cyclo-{-(Ala)k-organo-}.
 prerequisite: cut the loop structure file (in PDB format) to the desired fragment
-input: python precise-alignment.py 'loop-name.pdb' 'number of hits to store' 'length of input loop' example input: python precise-alignment.py 'uPA.pdb' 50 8
+input: python precise_alignment.py 'loop-name' 'number of hits to store' 'length of input loop' example input: python precise_alignment.py 'uPA' 50 8
 output: RMSD values in folder 'align_result', overlays of best hits with the loop fragment in the same folder as the script in Pymol pse format

 auto-slicing-alignment: slice a long loop to fragments with 4 - 10 amino acids, then precisely overlay each fragment with cyclo-{-(Ala)n-organo-}, n = length of the fragment.
-prerequisite: extract the long loop from the original PDB file, then save in pdb format; if the length is shorter than 10, then modify the 'alignment' function in the script
+prerequisite: extract the long loop from the original PDB file, then save it in pdb format; if the length is shorter than 10, then modify the 'alignment' function in the script
-input: python auto-slicing-alignment.py 'loop-name.pdb' 'number of hits to store' example input: python auto-slicing-alignment.py 'uPA.pdb' 50
+input: python auto-slicing-alignment.py 'loop-name' 'number of hits to store' example input: python auto-slicing-alignment.py 'uPA' 50
 output: RMSD values in folder 'align_result', overlays of best hits with different loop fragments in the same folder as the script in Pymol pse format

 virtual screening: screen a library of loops using precise alignment.